 Deer are no different.
 If you are lazy in your hunting strategy and become predictable, deer will simply avoid those hunting locations during the times you try to access them.

 Mix things up.
 Don’t hunt the same deer stand or blind location every time, even if the wind is right.
 Have multiple hunting locations and multiple ways to access them.
 And, of course, always pay attention to the wind when you make your entry and exit.

-Deer Hunting Tips: #7 – Be a doe stalker
+Tip #8: Be a doe stalker